-Table 1 in the introduction provides totals of title usage by faculty.
-We focus on when full-time, tenure-track faculty use the title "Dr," "PhD," or "Professor" and when they go by their names alone.
+Table 1 in the introduction indicates whether full-time, tenure-track faculty use the title "Dr," "PhD," or "Professor" and when they go by their names alone.
 This decision arises in many contexts including curricula vitæ, business cards, office doors, web sites, email signatures, etc. We look at office voicemail greetings and class syllabi since a sufficiently large sample is obtainable and the choice is likely to be under the control of the faculty.